Glencoe, Kentucky

 Glencoe is a home rule-class city in Gallatin County, Kentucky, in the United States.
-The population was 360 as of the 2010 census, up from 251 at the 2000 census.
+As of the 2020 census, Glencoe had a population of 350.

 History

 A post office was established in the community in 1848 and named for Glen Coe in Scotland, the site of the Massacre of Glencoe.
 It was formally incorporated by the state assembly in 1960.

 Geography

 Glencoe is located in southeastern Gallatin County in the valley of Eagle Creek.
 The creek forms part of the southern boundary of the city and also is the Owen County line.
 U.S. Route 127 passes through the city, leading south 43 mi to Frankfort, the state capital.
 Kentucky Route 467 crosses US 127 in the center of Glencoe, leading east 15 mi to Dry Ridge and west 5 mi to Sparta.
 The Glencoe city limits extend north from the center of town 2 mi along US 127 to Exit 62 on Interstate 71.
 From this point, I-71 leads northeast 33 mi to Covington and southwest 64 mi to Louisville.

 According to the United States Census Bureau, the city has a total area of 4.6 km2, of which 0.03 sqkm, or 0.65%, is water.
 Eagle Creek, which forms the southern edge of town, is a west-flowing tributary of the Kentucky River and part of the Ohio River watershed.